-Under the Illinois Student Online Personal Protection Act, or SOPPA (105 ILCS 85/), educational technology vendors that operate Internet websites, online services, online applications, or mobile applications that are designed, marketed, and primarily used for K-12 school purposes are referred to under SOPPA as operators.
-SOPPA is intended to ensure that student data collected by operators is protected and transparent, and it requires those educational technology vendors, as well as school districts and the Illinois State Board of Education, to protect online student data.
+Under the Illinois Student Online Personal Protection Act, or SOPPA (105 ILCS 85/), educational technology vendors that operate Internet websites, online services, online applications, or mobile applications that are designed, marketed, and primarily used for K-12 school purposes are referred to in SOPPA as operators.
+SOPPA is intended to ensure that student data collected by operators is protected, and it requires those educational technology vendors, as well as school districts and the Illinois State Board of Education, to protect online student data.

-Per the Board's SOPPA policy and the district's SOPPA guidelines, CPS may share limited student data with operators through their online sites, services, and/ or applications.
+Per the Board's SOPPA policy and the district's SOPPA guidelines, CPS may share limited student data with operators for their online sites, services, and/ or applications.
 Under SOPPA, operators are prohibited from selling, renting, or leasing a student's information or from engaging in any advertising, including targeted advertising, using a student's information.

-In general terms, operators will be limited to only the student data needed in order for the educational technology to perform efficiently, such as student name, email, school, class, grade.
-Operators who request additional student data beyond class rostering data will be required to provide justification for such collection, and may be required to provide additional parent notice or obtain parent consent to do so.
-Additionally, under SOPPA, all student data collected by an operator must be part of the contract and available for viewing by parents/ guardians.
-Per CPS policy, Scopes of Student Data Collected exhibits are attached to all agreements with SOPPA operators.
+In general terms, operators will be limited to only the student data information needed for the educational technology such as student name, email, school, class, grade.
+Operators who request additional student data beyond class rostering data will be required to provide additional parent notice or obtain parent consent to do so.

-If you would like to learn more about the Student Online Personal Protection Act, please see the CPS SOPPA website at www.cps.edu/about/policies/studentonline-personal-protection-act/.
+If you would like to learn more about the Student Online Personal Protection Act, please see the CPS SOPPA website at www.cps.edu/about/policies/student-online-personal-protection-act/.